 Most construction companies offer apprenticeship programs at different levels from intermediate, advanced, higher, to degree levels.
 Some of the popular apprenticeship skills you can gain include bricklaying, plastering, roofing, welding, site supervision, planning, surveying, and steelwork.

-Apprenticeship programs in the construction industry are well-established to improve skills of ambitious employees venturing into the sector.
+Apprenticeship programs in the construction industry are well-established to improve the skills of ambitious employees venturing into the sector.
 Most construction recruiters value apprenticeships because they are aware you are committed to developing the skills they need.

-Many professionals in construction started their careers as apprentices.
+Many professionals in construction gig started their careers as apprentices.
 If you genuinely desire to venture into this industry, failure to have a degree should not hold you back.
 An apprenticeship will help you gain valuable skills in your area of interest.